 The seller manages the entire fulfillment process, which starts from receiving the order, storing it on their premises, packing it, and also ensuring its transportation through established courier services.
 It is suitable for businesses that have just started out with a handful of orders per month.

-3PL (Third Party) Fulfillment services companies cater to sellers who outsource their fulfillment needs.
+3PL (Third Party) fulfillment services companies cater to sellers who outsource their fulfillment needs.
 3PL fulfillment companies cater to the end-to-end service requirements of the seller by providing access to the company’s established warehouses, logistics and supply chain, and inventory management system.
 3PL fulfillment companies use economies of scale by catering to multiple sellers.
-Thus, these companies spread the cost amongst all, proving cost-effective for each seller, both in the B2B and B2C domains.
+Thus, these companies spread the cost amongst all, proving cost-effective for each seller, both in the B2B fulfillment and B2C domains.

-In this model, the seller does not hold any inventory, and the product is shipped directly from the seller’s manufacturer or wholesaler.
+In the dropshipping model, the seller does not hold any inventory, and the product is shipped directly from the seller’s manufacturer or wholesaler.
 Although ideal for sellers starting out, it provides no inventory management solution.
 Read the blog on dropshipping vs order fulfillment to know which fulfillment model is right for your online business.

 Differences among the 3 types of eCommerce fulfillment

 The 3 eCommerce Fulfilment models can be confusing for new and small businesses to figure out.
 Thus, in the table mentioned below, the salient features of each model have been mentioned for Sellers to make an informed decision.